mabu-github/cfg-bash/README.md

-# bash-cfg: The default bash configuration
+# cfg-bash: The default bash configuration

 This is a homeshick configuration repository.
 See https://github.com/andsens/homeshick